 Shared governance wasn’t built to be quick; it was built to be legitimate.
 Administrative teams, faculty senates, curriculum councils, budget committees—these are the places where identity, mission, and academic standards are argued into shape.
 But speed matters, too.
 When enrollment headwinds intensify or program portfolios need to evolve, “we’ll take it to committee” can sound like a stall.
 The … [Read more...] about Shared Governance Without the Slowdown: EQ for Faster Decisions, Protected Voice

-Leading in Higher Education with Clarity, Dignity, and Momentum with EQ Higher Education program changes are not just operational; they are identity work.
+Higher Education program changes are not just operational; they are identity work.
 Closing a program, merging departments, sunsetting concentrations, or shifting modalities can impact professional pride, student expectations, alumni memories, and a university’s sense of itself.
-Decisions stall or are fought against, not … [Read more...] about Leading Through Program Change & Consolidation
+Decisions stall or are fought against, not because leaders lack data, but because they underestimate the emotional … [Read more...] about Leading Change in Higher Education with Clarity, Dignity, and Momentum

 Ethical Leadership in a Complex World: Why EQ Matters